 The school purchased its new premises from the Carteret Club of Jersey City.
-Some of Jersey City's largest homes and most prestigious addresses, such as Jersey City Mayor Frank Hague's luxury apartment building at 2600 Kennedy Boulevard, dominated the neighborhood.
+Some of Jersey City's larger homes and most prestigious addresses, such as Jersey City Mayor Frank Hague's luxury apartment building at 2600 Kennedy Boulevard, dominated the neighborhood.
 During the years that followed, St. Dominic expanded and increased its enrollment at the location.

-While the property has mostly retained its original exterior features, a new wing for laboratories in the sciences and language was added to the campus in 1994.
-The Academy's mission to educate immigrant girls under the motto: "Empowering Women for Leadership" has remained during its more than 135 years.
+While the property has retained most of its original exterior features, a new wing for laboratories in the sciences and language was added to the campus in 1994.
+The Academy's mission to educate immigrant girls under the motto: "Empowering Women for Leadership" has remained for more than 135 years.

 At the turn of the twentieth century, social clubs and organizations were at their peak of popularity throughout the United States.
 Local historian Harriet Phillips Eaton claims that approximately 50 clubs began in Jersey City.
-They were mostly sex-segregated social and civic organizations, except when men and women gathered for special occasions and speakers.
+They were sex-segregated social and civic organizations, except when men and women gathered for special occasions and speakers.